cbfrance/streamlit-on-heroku/README.md

 You probably also want a normal repository on github.
 Don't rely on Heroku to work like a normal repository.

-Change, if you cloned the repo, change the `origin` remote to point to a new github project.
+Change the `origin` remote to point to a new github project that you own.

   - Make your new repo the origin for your new project:
     - `git remote rm origin`